HichemBenChaaben/phraseApp-demo/README.md

         - full integration with github secret key and webhooks this will push / pull to the repo
          - fixing conflicts ?
+    - what happen if you change a namespace ?